 The process for debt recovery should begin with you invoicing your clients as normal.
 You and your clients should have already agreed on payment terms, so, ideally, at this point, you should wait for confirmation that you’ve received payment.

-If it turns out that you haven’t been paid by a client, then you should begin a process of chasing up the invoice.
-This could involve you sending additional emails or making phone calls to politely remind the client that they need to pay for the work you’ve completed for them, otherwise the situation will continue to escalate.
+It’s common for invoices to have a payment term of 30 days stipulated at the bottom.
+If it turns out that you haven’t been paid by a client when you were expecting, then you should begin the process of chasing up the invoice.
+Send additional emails or make phone calls to politely remind the client that they need to pay for the work you’ve completed for them, otherwise the situation will continue to escalate.

 In many cases, this is likely to solve the problem as a business might suffer without the services you are providing to them.
 However, if this doesn’t result in you receiving your payment then you do have other options.

-The final notice is the last piece of correspondence you’re likely to send the client, before legal proceedings begin.
+The final notice is the last piece of correspondence you’re likely to send the client before legal proceedings begin.
 This highlights to them that they have until a certain deadline, which you can decide, to settle any debts with you, before you begin pursuing legal action against them to claim the money you’re owed.
+FSB members can download a template letter before action from FSB Legal Hub.

 If this final notice doesn’t see your client settle any outstanding payments with your business, then you have different options to pursue when considering legal action.